 …However, when a new set of photographs were used, the results were horrible.
 At first the team was puzzled.
 But after careful inspection of the first two sets of photographs, they discovered a very simple explanation.
 The photos with tanks in them were all taken on sunny days, and those without the tanks were taken on overcast days.
 The network had not learned to identify tank like images; instead, it had learned to identify photographs of sunny days and overcast days.

-Royston Goodacre, Mark J. Neal, & Douglas B. Kell, “Quantitative Analysis of Multivariate Data Using Artificial Neural Networks: A Tutorial Review and Applications to the Deconvolution of Pyrolysis Mass Spectra, 29 April 1994:
+Royston Goodacre, Mark J. Neal, & Douglas B. Kell, “Quantitative Analysis of Multivariate Data Using Artificial Neural Networks: A Tutorial Review and Applications to the Deconvolution of Pyrolysis Mass Spectra”, 1994-04-29:

 …As in all other data analysis techniques, these supervised learning methods are not immune from sensitivity to badly chosen initial data (113).
 [113: Zupan, J. and J. Gasteiger: Neural Networks for Chemists: An Introduction.
-VCH Verlagsgesellschaft, Weinheim (1993)] Therefore the exemplars for the training set must be carefully chosen; the golden rule isgarbage in—garbage out.
+VCH Verlagsgesellschaft, Weinheim (1993)] Therefore the exemplars for the training set must be carefully chosen; the golden rule is “garbage in—garbage out”.
 An excellent example of an unrepresentative training set was discussed some time ago on the BBC television programme Horizon; a neural network was trained to attempt to distinguish tanks from trees.
 Pictures were taken of forest scenes lacking military hardware and of similar but perhaps less bucolic landscapes which also contained more-or-less camouflaged battle tanks.
 A neural network was trained with these input data and found to differentiate most successfully between tanks and trees.
 However, when a new set of pictures was analysed by the network, it failed to distinguish the tanks from the trees.
 After further investigation, it was found that the first set of pictures containing tanks had been taken on a sunny day whilst those containing no tanks were obtained when it was overcast.
 The neural network had therefore thus learned simply to recognise the weather!
 We can conclude from this that the training and tests sets should be carefully selected to contain representative exemplars encompassing the appropriate variance over all relevant properties for the problem at hand.

 Fred’s comments will hold not only of neural nets but of any decision model trained from data (eg. Bayesian models, decision trees).
 It’s just an instance of the old “GIGO” phenomenon in statistical modeling…Overall, the whole issue of evaluation, let alone certification and legal standing, of complex statistical models is still very much open.
 (This reminds me of a possibly apocryphal story of problems with biased data in neural net training.
 Some US defense contractor had supposedly trained a neural net to find tanks in scenes.
 The reported performance was excellent, with even camouflaged tanks mostly hidden in vegetation being spotted.
 However, when the net was tested on yet a new set of images supplied by the client, the net did not do better than chance.
 After an embarrassing investigation, it turned out that all the tank images in the original training and test sets had very different average intensity than the non-tank images, and thus the net had just learned to discriminate between two image intensity levels.
-Does anyone know if this actually happened, is is it just in the neural neturban folklore?)
+Does anyone know if this actually happened, or is it just in the neural net “urban folklore”?)

 Erich Harth, The Creative Loop: How the Brain Makes a Mind, 1993/1995 (pg158, limited Google Books snippet):

 …55.
 The net was trained to detect the presence of tanks in a landscape.
 The training consisted in showing the device many photographs of scene, some with tanks, some without.
 In some cases—as in the picture on page 143—the tank’s presence was not very obvious.
 The inputs to the neural net were digitized photographs;

-All thecontinue this sequencequestions found on intelligence tests, for example, really have more than one possible answer but most human beings share a sense of what is simple and reasonable and therefore acceptable.
+All the “continue this sequence” questions found on intelligence tests, for example, really have more than one possible answer but most human beings share a sense of what is simple and reasonable and therefore acceptable.
 But when the net produces an unexpected association can one say it has failed to generalize?
 One could equally well say that the net has all along been acting on a different definition of “type” and that that difference has just been revealed.
 For an amusing and dramatic case of creative but unintelligent generalization, consider the legend of one of connectionism’s first applications.
 In the early days of the perceptron the army decided to train an artificial neural network to recognize tanks partly hidden behind trees in the woods.
 They took a number of pictures of a woods without tanks, and then pictures of the same woods with tanks clearly sticking out from behind trees.
 They then trained a net to discriminate the two classes of pictures.
 The results were impressive, and the army was even more impressed when it turned out that the net could generalize its knowledge to pictures from each set that had not been used in training the net.
 Just to make sure that the net had indeed learned to recognize partially hidden tanks, however, the researchers took some more pictures in the same woods and showed them to the trained net.
 They were shocked and depressed to find that with the new pictures the net totally failed to discriminate between pictures of trees with partially concealed tanks behind them and just plain trees.
 The mystery was finally solved when someone noticed that the training pictures of the woods without tanks were taken on a cloudy day, whereas those with tanks were taken on a sunny day.
 The net had learned to recognize and generalize the difference between a woods with and without shadows!
 Obviously, not what stood out for the researchers as the important difference.
 This example illustrates the general point that a net must share size, architecture, initial connections, configuration and socialization with the human brain if it is to share our sense of appropriate generalization

 …But when the net produces an unexpected association, can one say that it has failed to generalize?
 One could equally well say that the net has all along been acting on a different definition of “type” and that that difference has just been revealed.
 For an amusing and dramatic case of creative but unintelligent generalization, consider one of connectionism’s first applications.
 In the early days of this work the army tried to train an artificial neural network to recognize tanks in a forest.
 They took a number of pictures of a forest without tanks and then, on a later day, with tanks clearly sticking out from behind trees, and they trained a net to discriminate the two classes of pictures.
 The results were impressive, and the army was even more impressed when it turned out that the net could generalize its knowledge to pictures that had not been part of the training set.
 Just to make sure that the net was indeed recognizing partially hidden tanks, however, the researchers took more pictures in the same forest and showed them to the trained net.
 They were depressed to find that the net failed to discriminate between the new pictures of trees with tanks behind them and the new pictures of just plain trees.
 After some agonizing, the mystery was finally solved when someone noticed that the original pictures of the forest without tanks were taken on a cloudy day and those with tanks were taken on a sunny day.
 The net had apparently learned to recognize and generalize the difference between a forest with and without shadows!
 This example illustrates the general point that a network must share our commonsense understanding of the world if it is to share our sense of appropriate generalization.